eagle840/killercoda-labs/workInProgress/dotnet-ef/step2.md

 `dotnet ef database update`{{exec}}

-WIP view the db with ????
+WIP view the db with ????, where is the qb?

 ### Create, read, update & delete

+Replace Program.cs with:

 ```
 using System;